noamkanonich/Skateboard-Hub/README.md

 # Skateboard-Hub
-A heavy full-stack responsive online store, involving EJS, Node.js, Express, MongoDB and Mongoose.
+Skateboard Hub is a full stack responsive online store, involving EJS, Node.js, express, MongoDB and Mongoose.
+User can log in or sign in, add products to the shopping cart, make an order and more.

 # How To Start
 1. Download the zip file